gplanchat/php-oop-api/README.md

 ## The Array API

+This is *NOT* a reimplementation of `ArrayObject`, this API would in fact make it useless.

 ### [Base API](doc/array.md)

 This base API comes with all the base functionnalities you will need to interact with an array, these are